emptysea/quartztest/content/Artaus/History/1 The Birth of Artaus - The Age of Divine Accord.md

 ---
 dg-publish: true
 ---
 In the beginning, the celestials were divided spread apart in the great abyss.
 Then [[Argus]]—the Prime Celestial, Patron of Creation, Nothingness, and Truth.
-From the quiet void of unformed potential Argus summoned thirteen celestials, each born from the infinite essence of the void.
+From the quiet void of unformed potential [[Argus]] summoned thirteen celestials, each born from the infinite essence of the void.
 These celestials were more than divine; they were the living embodiments of the world’s many creations—of land and sea, of light and shadow, of knowledge and chaos, of beginnings and ends.

-Together, under Argus’s guidance, the celestials forged the world of Artaus.
+Together, under [[Argus]]’s guidance, the celestials forged the world of Artaus.

 The Sacrifices that Shaped the World